pytorch/serve/benchmarks/COMBINED_README.md

 ```bash
 apt-get install apache2-utils
 ```
 The script is mainly intended to run on a Ubuntu EC2 instance.
-For this reason, we have provided an `install_dependencies.sh` script to install everything needed to execute the benchmark on this environment.
+For this reason, we have provided an `install_dependencies-ab.sh` script to install everything needed to execute the benchmark on this environment.
 All you need to do is run this file and clone the TorchServe repo.
-On CPU based instance, use `./install_dependencies.sh`.
+On CPU based instance, use `./install_dependencies-ab.sh`.
-On GPU based instance, use `./install_dependencies.sh True`.
+On GPU based instance, use `./install_dependencies-ab.sh True`.

 ### MacOS